When We Are Closed

 If you need medical assistance between these hours please dial 111.

 Your problem will be assessed by NHS111 and you may be given advice by them or asked to attend a local accident and emergency department.
-If necessary your case will be forwarded to IC 24 who provide appointments for assessment by a doctor and a home visiting service should there be a medical need.
-They may ask you to attend one of the Primary Care Out-of-Hours Centres at either Tonbridge Community Hospital or Maidstone Hospital.
-Alternatively your call may be passed on to the Ambulance Service, a paramedic or a district nurse as appropriate.
+If necessary you will be offered an assessment by a doctor or a home visiting service should there be a medical need.

 Urgent Care Centres (walk-in centre or minor injury unit)